Board of Education

 Meetings and Minutes

-Board Meeting Agendas for Regular and Special Meetings are posted no later than the Friday prior to the Regular Board meeting and no later than 18 hours prior to Special Board Meetings.
+Board Meeting Agendas for Regular and Special Meetings are posted prior to the Regular Board meeting and no later than 18 hours prior to Special Board Meetings.

 BoardBook Premier®